BhavanaSingh28/Internship_As/README.md

 This assignment could be 80% complted with core development finished due to large dataset and lack of resources .

+We can directly run the code file in Googlecolab .(Working environment used during the development of model )

 This project is a part of the Solvei8 AI/ML Internship assignment.
 It involves developing a booking analytics and QA system using FastAPI.
 The goal is to create a system that provides analytics reports and answers booking-related questions using RAG (Retrieval-Augmented Generation).

 🚀 Project Overview